mihxil/ansible-nexus/README.md

 ansible-nexus
 =============

-Nexus module for ansible.
-It speaks to the nexus API.
+Storage (Nexus/Artifactory) module for ansible.

  It can be used
 like so: